-- 5.2 The Employee accepts that the purpose of the performance management system will be to provide a comprehensive system with specific performance standards to assist the Employer, management and municipal staff to perform to the standards required. - 5.3 The Employer will consult the Employee about the specific performance standards that will be included in the performance management system as applicable to the Employee. - 5.4 The Employee undertakes to actively focus towards the promotion and implementation of the KPAs (including special projects relevant to the Employee's responsibilities) within the local government framework. - 5.5 The criteria upon which the performance of the Employee shall be assessed shall consist of two components, both of which shall be contained in the Performance Agreement. - 5.5.1 The Employee must be assessed against both components, with a weighting of 80:20 allocated to the Key Performance Areas (KPAs) and the Competency Requirements (CRs) respectively. - 5.5.2 Each area of assessment will be weighted and will contribute a specific part to the total score. - 5.5.3 KPAs covering the main areas of work will account for 80% and CRs will account for 20% of the final assessment. - 5.5.4 The total score must be determined using the rating calculator.
+- 5.3 The Employer will consult the Employee about the specific performance standards that will be included in the performance management system as applicable to the Employee. - The Employee undertakes to actively focus towards the promotion and implementation of the KPAs (including special projects relevant to the Employee's responsibilities) within the local government framework. - 5.5 The criteria upon which the performance of the Employee shall be assessed shall consist of two components, both of which shall be contained in the Performance Agreement. - 5.5.1 The Employee must be assessed against both components, with a weighting of 80:20 allocated to the Key Performance Areas (KPAs) and the Competency Requirements (CRs) respectively. - 5.5.2 Each area of assessment will be weighted and will contribute a specific part to the total score. - 5.5.3 KPAs covering the main areas of work will account for 80% and CRs will account for 20% of the final assessment. - 5.5.4 The total score must be determined using the rating calculator. - 5.6 The Employee's assessment will be based on his / her performance in terms of the outputs / outcomes (performance indicators) identified as per attached Performance Plan (Annexure A), which are linked to the KPA's, and will constitute 80% of the overall assessment result as per the weightings agreed to between the Employer and Employee: